CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 9      JUMPI
 ```

-We see here that, if ISZERO returns a 0x01, we jump to 0x1d (29):
+We see here that, if ISZERO returns a 0x01, we jump to PC 0x1d (29):

 ```
 29     JUMPDEST